justindomke/pangolin/README.md

 Pangolin is an interface for probabilistic reasoning focused on **fun**.
 The goal is to be the "first" probabilistic programming language, to bring out the underlying mathematical elegance and simplicity of probabilistic reasoning, and to make easy things easy.
 It should feel particularly natural to Python programmers familiar with numpy.

-To use pangolin you just need to download the single file [`pangolin.py`](blob/main/pangolin.py).

 Most of the actual *work* of Pangolin is done by Martin Plummer's legendary [JAGS](https://sourceforge.net/projects/mcmc-jags/) package.
-Essentially, Pangolin is a Python interface that generates JAGS code and then calls JAGS on demand when you ask for answers.
+Essentially, Pangolin is a Python interface that generates JAGS code and then calls JAGS on demand, so it "feels" like everything is happening in python.

+To use pangolin you just need to install JAGS and download the single file [`pangolin.py`](pangolin.py).

 Note: Pangolin is "academia-ware", a single 1800 line file written by one person.
-I've written a lot of tests, but it's likely some remain at this point.
+There are a lot of tests, but it's likely that bugs remain.

 # Quick examples